scottaohara/Brass-Tacks/README.md

 # Brass Tacks
-###(Last updated: 0.9.1 - March.
-05, 2014)
+###(Last updated: 0.9.1.1 - March.
+09, 2014)

-Brass Tacks is (will be) a professional front-end HTML5 and SCSS framework that incorporates and standardizes many widely used HTML and CSS elements.
+Brass Tacks is a professional front-end HTML5 and SCSS framework that incorporates and standardizes many widely used HTML and CSS elements.

-Once Brass Tacks reaches the 1.0 release, there will be a full listing of thank yous to the many people who's work has influenced this framework.
+Once Brass Tacks reaches the 1.0 release, there will be a full listing of "thank you"s to the many people who's work has influenced this framework.

 As of version 0.9.1, even more of the code from previous releases has been significantly rewritten.
 Until a final 1.0 stamp can be put on the code, there won't be a 'live' version of the framework available for viewing.